-Students enrolling in the clinical programs may be eligible for a medical dual degree option leading to a master of public health (M.P.H.), a master of health care administration (M.H.A.), master of science in biomedical science (M.S.) or master of science in anatomy (M.S.).
+Students enrolling in Des Moines University’s clinical programs may be eligible for a medical dual degree option leading to a master of public health, a master of health care administration, master of science in biomedical science or master of science in anatomy.

-This option enables students to combine their clinical knowledge and practice with expertise gained in the master’s degree program, helping their patients and enhancing their professional options and career.
-Course work for the health care administration and public health master’s degrees can be completed online.
+This option enables students to combine their clinical knowledge and practice with expertise gained in the master’s degree program, helping their patients and enhancing their professional options and careers.
+Coursework for the health care administration and public health master’s degrees can be completed online.

 The M.H.A. curriculum is designed to support health services management professionals.
 Courses provide an opportunity for students to develop their management skills and expand their understanding of the health care delivery system.

 Students must complete 48 semester hours to earn the M.H.A. degree.
 The health care administration program can be completed entirely online.
 Visit the health care administration section of our website for more information about the M.H.A. degree.

 The M.P.H. program is designed to provide students with the skills to lead community efforts in improving the health of populations of all ages.
 Courses provide the opportunity for students to develop skills in identifying, resolving and preventing health problems that affect communities and populations.